bup/bup/Documentation/bup-ls.md

 -A, \--almost-all
 :   show hidden files, except "." and "..".

+-d, \--directory
+:   show information about directories themselves, rather than their
+    contents, and don't follow symlinks.

 -l
 :   provide a detailed, long listing for each item.